Locus has designed its systems and security architecture with the protection of its clients’ information as the first

 Patients and/or caregivers utilize Apple iPads to record clinical information, including PHI, that is then transmitted to Locus systems resident in the Amazon Web Services (AWS) cloud.
 Clinical dashboards are then distributed to health systems and used by care teams to monitor key measurements, view photos and videos, and read patient notes.

 Locus’ platform architecture takes advantage of state of the art security features in AWS and the mobile device security features provided by Apple and JAMF mobile device management software.
 Locus connects to AWS through secure VPN connections, and Locus clients connect to their data in AWS through a secure gateway with multi-factor authentication.
-In addition, Locus is audited for SOC 2 compliance every two years and conducts an annual security assessment, and set of penetration tests, to ensure our security measures are continually updated.
+In addition, Locus is audited for SOC 2 compliance every year and conducts an annual security assessment, and set of penetration tests, to ensure our security measures are continually updated.

 Amazon Web Services